tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 * `disability-access`: Open to those who meet some disability requirement.
 (NOTE: wording on this TBD)
 * `other`: Open to people who meet some other qualification.
 This requirement should be explained in prose, in `service_description`.

 Values are treated as inclusive.
-This value for `audience` indicates that the collection is available to students of all ages.
+This value for `audiences` indicates that the collection is available to students of all ages.

 ```
-"audience": ["educational-primary", "educational-secondary"],
+"audiences": ["educational-primary", "educational-secondary"],
 ```

-If no `audience` is defined, a client may assume that an OPDS server is open to the general public.
+If no `audiences` are defined, a client may assume that an OPDS server is open to the general public.

 A geographic restriction or a registration requirement does not qualify as an audience restriction in this sense.
 Those are handled separately, in `service_area` and with the `rel="register"` link.
 For example, a university library may have an `audience` of `["educational-secondary"]` and a `service_area` describing the city in which the university is located.